LucyDevv/LSelfbot/README.md

 ## Support:
 If you do need help on things like adding custom commands, fixing the code, or anything else, join my support Discord [here](https://discord.gg/6yjeSM8)!

+## Info:
+- I will probably not write install guides for Mac / Linux.
+Mainly because I have no idea how my bot would work on those platforms, but also that it is probably a waste of time.
+If you feel you can create a Mac or Linux guide, fork the repo, make the changes and send a merge request or whatever :smile:

 *@2017 LucyDevv.
 All content is protected.*